-On Thursday, the Indian Express newspaper published a report raising questions about the dealings between ICICI Bank Ltd. and the Videocon Group.
+On Thursday, Indian Express newspaper published a report raising questions about the dealings between ICICI Bank Ltd. and the Videocon Group.
 The newspaper detailed a series of transactions between the Videocon Group and NuPower Renewables Ltd. - a company founded and headed by Chanda Kochhar’s husband Deepak Kochhar - between 2008-2013.

 This is what happened :